osuosl/timesync/source/api.rst

 --------------

 To add a new object, POST to */:object-name/* with a JSON body.
-The response body will contain the object in the same manner as the GET endpoints above.
+The response body will contain the object in a similar manner as the GET endpoints above.

 POST /projects/
 ~~~~~~~~~~~~~~~